-Dr. Krishnaswami: We cannot decide for ourselves because the two States have to be units of the Union and the Union Government has play a dominant part.
-As a matter of fact, if it had been a case of our deciding by ourselves, the enunciation of the new policy by the Prime Minister in December need not have been made: the new policy was a re-vision of the old.
+Dr. Krishnaswami: We cannot decide for ourselves because the two States have to be units of the Union and the Union Government has to play a dominant part.
+As a matter of fact, if it had been a case of our deciding by ourselves, the enunciation of the new policy by the Prime Minister in December need not have been made: the new policy was a revision of the old.
 The Prime Minister's statement gave us the definite indication that you would go ahead with the formation of the Andhra State, whether there was agreement between the citizens of the residuary State of Madras and the Andhras or not.
 Therefore, it is up to you to live up fully to your responsibilities and to give the new Andhra State such sources of revenue as you can immediately spare and such other sources later as will make it stable.
 There is no use of saying, "Oh, There is a Five Year Plan in the offing."
-If Five Year Plan in the offing."
-If realities are to be taken into account. if fairness and justice are to motivate your actions. the peace and stability of peninsular India. of the residuary State of Madras and Andhra must be considered to be more important than the fulfilment of a Five Year Plan which confers if at all only remote benefits on the South.

-Shri G. H. Deshpande (Nasik-Central): I rise to support the Demands placed before the House on behalf of the Home and States Ministries, and I do so wholeheartedly.
-Generally speaking, during the last year the affairs of the Home and States Ministries have been handled very the satisfactorily.
-Throughout the country, inspite of repeated efforts for unnecessary provocations, peace has prevailed, and for this our thanks are not only due to the Ministers or the officers concerned in the Department. but our thanks are mainly due to the people in the entire country for the way in which they have behaved.
-They had to pass through difficult times, but they have realised the importance of observing a constant. were disturbed portance of observing peace.
-They were disturbed by many problems which could not be solved all of all of a sudden or a short time, but yet, as I within have said, inspite of provocations our people have behaved very nicely.
+If realities are to be taken into account, if fairness and justice are to motivate your actions. the peace and stability of peninsular India, of the residuary State of Madras and Andhra must be considered to be more important than the fulfilment of a Five Year Plan which confers if at all only remote benefits on the speaking, during the last year the affairs of the Home and States Ministries have been handled very satisfactorily.
+Throughout the country, inspite of repeated efforts for unnecessary provocations, peace has prevailed, and for this our thanks are not only due to the Ministers or the officers concerned in the Department, but our thanks are mainly due to the people in the entire country for the way in which they have behaved.
+They had to pass through difficult times, but they have realised the importance of observing peace.
+They were disturbed by many problems which could not be solved all of a sudden or within a short time, but vet, as I have said, inspite of provocations our people have behaved very nicely.
 A sense of responsibility has grown up, and this is a very good augury for our prosperous future.